silverbackhq/Reindeer/README.md

     </p>
 </p>

-This project is mainly for personal & testing purposes but you can simply fork or click Use this template button! somewhere on this page.
+This project is mainly for personal & testing purposes but you can simply fork or use it as a template.

 ## Documentation